deus-libri/preflate/README.md

 - 0.3.2 - bug fix: preflate would occasionally believe that it could treat "abaaaa" as a sequence of a's, totally ignoring the b.
           Thanks to Gonzalo Munoz for finding this.
+- 0.3.3 - add task pool to handle meta blocks in parallel.
+         (multi-threading is why I added meta blocks in the first place.) for small deflate streams consisting of only one meta block, the task pool is ignored.
+- 0.3.4 - bug fix for 0.3.1: preflate would occasionally fail because the
+          zlib parameter estimator would wrongly restrict its search range for large deflate streams split into meta blocks

 License